 Any species of tree may be cut, however cutting Bristlecone Pine is not recommended.
 This is due to their sappy nature, which is both messy and can be a fire hazard.

 If snow is on the ground, remove it from around the stump so you can accurately measure the stump and tree height.
 Trees must be cut within 6 inches of the ground.

-Choose a tree from a dense forested area, which will give the remaining trees more space to grow.
+Choose a tree from a densely forested area, which will give the remaining trees more space to grow.

 Take the whole tree.
 Do not remove the top of the tree; cut down and utilize the entire tree and don't leave a high stump.